How ethical is Mi?

 For Mi and Xiaomi’s poor track record when it comes to forced labour, human trafficking, and data security violations, we have given this company a low score for Human Rights.

-In what areas does Mi perform well?
+In which areas does Mi perform well?

-In our independent research, we did not find any connection between Mi and any criticism of Animal cruelty or welfare abuses, nor any involvement in Nuclear power or weapons.
+In our independent research, we did not find any connection between Mi and any accusations of Animal cruelty or welfare abuses, nor any involvement in Nuclear power or weapons.
 Nor has Mi donated to any political causes or provided services, funds, or resources to the defence or Armaments industry.

 How can the Mi brand improve its Ethical Rating?